armadaproject/armada-spark/docs/architecture.md

   container image `ArmadaSparkSubmit` should use for the Driver and Executors.
 - `--conf spark.armada.lookouturl=http://localhost:30000` gives the Lookout
     URL so we can easily find the results of jobs submitted to Armada.
-- `--conf spark.armada.clusterSelectors="armada-spark=true"` helps Armada pick
+- `--conf spark.armada.scheduling.nodeSelectors="armada-spark=true"` helps Armada pick
     a specific kubernetes cluster to use in order to shedule Executors and Drivers to the same cluster.